helinwang/dex/commands.md

 ### Freeze Token

-Freeze 10000 BNB at round (round is same as block height) 500
+Freeze 10000 BNB at round (round is same as block height) 500.
+Please make sure the expiration round is bigger than the current round.
+You can check the current round using `./wallet status`.
 ```
 $ ./wallet -c ./credentials/node-0 freeze BNB 10000 500